MarkusBordihn/BOs-Glow-Sticks/README.md

 - Available in different colors.
 - Eco-friendly (disappearing automatically after a certain time).
 - Works on land and in water.
-- Use no custom renderer or any other core modifications.
+- Use NO custom renderer or any other core modifications.
+- Translation Support: English, German

 Requires: